-As with the other sections, the Network Analysis chart can be filtered to display nodes and edges of the stakeholder(s) selected from the stakeholder menu.
-Click once to select a stakeholder, and click again to deselect it.
+As with the other widget sections, the Network Analysis chart can be filtered to display nodes and edges of the stakeholder(s) selected from the stakeholder menu.
+Click once to choose a stakeholder, and click again to deselect it.

 Click and drag a node on the chart to a new location on the canvas to create more separation.